JVoogt/sp_synapse_queries/README.md

 EXEC dbo.sp_whoisactive_deepdive @request_id = 'QID10741526', @distributions = 0, @tempdb = 0
 ```

-If you run it as is, you will get 2 more result sets as below.
+If you run it as is, you will get 3 more result sets as below.
 1. The Query Steps, a nice way of looking at what step your query is busy with
+2. Session information
-2. Waits, what your query has locks on and what it could be waiting on
+3. Waits, what your query has locks on and what it could be waiting on

 If you want to dive even deeper, you can set the @distributions parameter to 1, this will then produce the below.
 1. The Query Steps on all distribution Nodes